 valuable to you.

-help matters by quickly removing as much staining matter as you can.
-A
+help matters by quickly removing as much staining matter as possible.
+One

 step that is always safe is to blot up any liquid immediately.
-Use an absorbent
+Dont rub.

-white cloth, tissue, or paper towel.
+tissue, or paper towel.
 First touch it to the edge of any standing liquid

-so that you can draw off the liquid without forcing more
+so that you can draw off the liquid without forcing more of it into the

-into the

 fabric.
-Then blot the fabric by pressing absorbent pads from both
+Then blot the fabric by pressing absorbent pads from both sides.

 If the staining matter is pasty, rather than liquid, use a butter knife

-or spatula to remove as much paste as possible.
+or spatula to remove as much of it as possible.

-Get on to the next steps as soon as possible since many stains set with
+Move on to the next steps as soon as possible, since many stains set with

-depending on whether the label calls for washing or dry cleaning or offers
+depending on whether the label calls for washing or drycleaning or permits

 both options.
-You'll also need to heed warnings about such other factors as colorfastness,
+Youll also need to heed warnings about such factors as colorfastness,

 temperature tolerance, and tolerance for bleach.
-If a
+If a label says professionally

 you might use, pretest it.
 Try the agent on a hidden area, such as the

-tail of a blouse or shirt, a hem, or an inside seam.
-Check whether dye
+tail of a blouse or shirt, hem, or inside seam.
+Check whether dye comes

 Wear rubber gloves and avoid skin contact with these materials.
-In many
+Because

-cases, the vapors are harmful and some solvents are highly flammable.
-So
+the vapors are often harmful and some solvents are highly flammable, work

-be sure to work

 either outdoors or in a well-ventilated area away from any flame, including

 pilot lights on a stove or water heater.
 Dont smoke.